Darts is an easy game to learn how to play, but very hard to master.

 The beauty of darts is its simplicity.
 Anyone can pick up a dart and throw it at the dartboard.

 You might even get lucky and hit your intended target.
-But as you’ll quickly find out, there’s a lot more to this sport.
+But as you’ll quickly find out, there’s a lot more to this sport than meets the eye.

 Some electronic boards also accept steel tip darts.

 In this guide, we’ll provide an overview of how to play darts via the various articles on Bar Games 101.

 If you are a complete novice, or if you’ve you played darts a few times and want to learn more, this is the guide for you.